This post may contain affiliate links

 The Line 6 DL4 Looper Switch Mod

-This mod is a fairly easy guitar pedal modification, and requires very little parts to execute.
+This mod is a fairly easy guitar pedal modification and doesn’t require many parts to execute.

 So what do we need to add the looper switch mod to the Line 6 DL4?